 The LRRT Virtual Mentorship Program will hold virtual quarterly check-in meetings with mentees and mentors.
 Mentees and mentors will virtually present their research in progress and how their mentor-mentee relationship produced this research at the end of the year-long LRRT Virtual Mentorship Program.

 - Mentors will contribute towards supporting early-career colleagues

 - Papers or studies facilitated as part of the program will have the potential to be communicated widely in the profession

 - The profession’s knowledge base can be enhanced

 Recognition of Completed Work

-The LRRT Virtual Mentorship Program Committee will provide a certificate for each mentee and a letter for each mentor after the successful completion of the program.
+The LRRT Virtual Mentorship Program Committee will provide a certificate for each mentee and a letter of appreciation for each mentor after the successful completion of the program.
 A list of publications and presentations that were supported by the LRRT Virtual Mentorship Program will be included on the LRRT website and publicized on listservs and social media sites.

 For questions about the LRRT Virtual Mentorship Program, please contact Karen R. Harker, LRRT Mentorship Program Committee Chair, at firstname.lastname@example.org.